lukasstevens/bachelor-thesis/code/cpp/README.md

 # Building
 Before your first build or if you added source files or if you changed the build script run `craftr export`.
 After that you can run `craftr build` to build the project.
-To run the project with your input you can use `craftr build run`.

 # Testing
-When invoking `craftr export` the directory `src/test/resources` is automatically copied to `build/`.
-If you have added new resource files which you need for your tests you have to rerun `craftr export`.
+The build system creates a symlink from `build/resources` to `src/test/resources` when `craftr export` is executed.
+You can put additional resource files into `src/test/resources`.

+# Running
+You can run the algorithm with your input by executing `craftr build run`.
+With this command the program will read the input from the standard input.
+The program expects you to enter a tree first.
+The format of a tree is specified in the documentation(see Documentation section).
+After you entered the tree, the program expects three additional space-seperated integers `k`, `e_n` and `e_d`.
+`k` is the number of parts into which the algorithm should partition the tree and `e_n/e_d` specifies the approximation parameter epsilon.
+If you want read the tree from a file, but want the program to read `k` and `e_n/e_d` from stdin you can execute `cat your_tree_file - | craftr build run`.

 # Documentation
 You can generate the doxygen documentation by running `craftr build docs`.
 The documentation is located in `build/docs`.